402.1 University Catalog and Course Master File

 Responsible Party: Provost/Vice Chancellor for Academic Affairs

-The Montana State University - Northern Catalog is designed to be an accurate description of the instructional program, and classes listed in each academic semester's Schedule of Classes must correspond with those listed in the Catalog.
+The Montana State University - Northern Catalog is designed to be an accurate description of the instructional programs and classes listed in each academic semester's Schedule of Classes, this must correspond with those listed in the Catalog.
 The Course Master File, located in the offices of the Registrar and the Provost/Vice Chancellor for Academic Affairs, constitutes the essential authority for numbering, content, staffing limitations, and historical record of each course.

-- All changes in the curricula, and consequently in the Catalog, must be approved by the Chancellor after study and recommendation by the departmental curriculum committees, the graduate council where appropriate, the University Curriculum Committee, the Academic Senate, the faculty, and the Provost/Vice Chancellor for Academic Affairs.
+- All changes in the curricula, and consequently in the Catalog, must be approved by the Chancellor after study and recommendation by the institutional curriculum committees, the graduate council, where appropriate, the Academic Council, the Academic Senate, the faculty, and the Provost/Vice Chancellor for Academic Affairs.

-- Major changes must be cleared with and approved by the Commissioner's Office (the Board of Regents with regard to new curricula) as well as national and state accreditation bodies.
+- Major changes must be cleared with and approved by the Office of the Commissioner of Higher Education (the Board of Regents with regard to new curricula) as well as national and state accreditation bodies.